nshkrdotcom/jsv/guides/schemas/defining-schemas.md

 ## Struct schemas

-Schemas can be used to define structs.
+Schemas can be used to define structs with the `JSV.defschema/1` macro.

 For instance, with this module definition schema: